 Call for Applications to the January 2017 Workshop

-The workshop is open to all full-time faculty in the humanities, broadly construed.
+The Dissertation to Book Workshop is open to all full-time faculty in the humanities, broadly construed.
+Visiting faculty are eligible, though priority will be given to tenure-line faculty.
 Application is simple: please submit a c.v. and a brief (one-paragraph) statement describing your book project and your interest in the program.
 In your statement, please indicate your position and years of service at Miami and the current status of your project.
 In selecting participants, the Humanities Center Steering Committee will consider scholarly record, progress on the project, and career stage.
-Applications are due January 6, 2014 to email@example.com.
+Applications are due December 2, 2016 to email@example.com.
 Please write “Book Proposal Workshop” in the subject heading of your message.